railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

 * :guilabel:`Manufacturing Lead Time` : lead time, in days, between a production order and the end of production of the finished product,

-* :guilabel:`Warranty` : length of time in months for the warranty for the delivered products.
+* :guilabel:`Warranty (months)` : length of time in months for the warranty for the delivered products.

 .. note:: Warranty

     The warranty period is used in the management of repairs and after-sales service.
     You can find more information on this subject in :ref:`ch-mnf`.

-Fields in the section :guilabel:`Storage localisation` are given for information – they don't have any impact on the management of stock.
+Fields in the section :guilabel:`Storage Localisation` are given for information – they don't have any impact on the management of stock.

-The counterpart locations are automatically proposed by the system but the different values can be modified.
+:guilabel:`Counterpart locations` are automatically proposed by the system but the different values can be modified.
 You'll find counterpart locations for:

+* :guilabel:`Procurement`,

 * :guilabel:`Production`,

-* :guilabel:`Inventory`,

-* :guilabel:`Procurement`.
+* :guilabel:`Inventory`.

 A procurement location is a temporary location for stock moves that haven't yet been finalized by the scheduler.
 When the system doesn't yet know if procurement is to be done by a purchase or